tree12/ProblemTracking/README.md

 ## ProblemTracking.Entity
 This project use to interact with database.
 It contain entities and migration script.

-## ProblemTracking.Service
+## ProblemTracking.Repository
 This project use to manipulate the entity such as query, insert data.
 It is the middle of web project and entity project.
-It contaian of service and DTO class.
+It contaian of repository interface and unit of work class.

 ## ProblemTracking.Web
 This project is the web project which interact with user.
 It contain web api and Angular component.